syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ![](Chart_Annotation_images/image2.png)

-### Positioning based on CoordinateUnit as Pixels
+### Positioning based on CoordinateUnit as pixels

-To position based on the pixel values, set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) as `Pixels`, and the pixel values in `X1` and `Y1`, `X2` and `Y2` properties of Annotation are shown in the below code snippet,
+To position the annotation based on the pixel values, set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~CoordinateUnit.html) as `Pixels`, and the pixel values in `X1` and `Y1`, `X2` and `Y2` properties of annotation are shown in the below code snippet,

 {% highlight c# %}